 TestFLO Test Repository: filter results, charts, issue statistics

-Both RTM and TestFLO applications are embedded into Jira to bring a software project right inside in one place and empower a team to be more productive.
-Their full traceability from requirements through test cases to bugs helps to comply with internal acceptance policies or external standards required by law.
+Both RTM and TestFLO apps are integrated into Jira, consolidating software projects and enhancing team productivity.
+Their complete traceability from requirements to test cases and bugs ensures alignment with internal acceptance policies and external legal standards.
 RTM and TestFLO both support successively seven stages that are the following:

 Below there is a table to compare the target audience and technical features of the applications.

 As you see from the table, some application features differ.
 By overseeing mature and complex software testing processes, TestFLO is suitable for large enterprises, highly regulated industries, requirements testing, Agile, and DevOps testing.
 However, RTM offers various customizable reports for progress tracking.
-Both apps can be easily installed without any additional training.
+However, you can install both apps without any additional training.

 Storing requirements in Jira Software can significantly contribute to a substantial improvement in your projects.
 It’s not a secret that conducting all software development within a single tool not only accelerates the process but also enhances comprehensibility for all stakeholders compared to utilizing external solutions.
 This approach enables everyone to stay updated and track changes at every stage.
 Moreover, by choosing dedicated requirements and test management tools within Jira, your capabilities expand further.
 Testing apps provide features such as requirements coverage reports, thereby enhancing efficient workflows and mitigating potential bugs.